 The study of Geography is desirable as many top colleges and universities value students who study Geography because they appreciate that, in addition to generic learning skills, Geographers will learn to collect, analyse, interpret, present, and critically evaluate information.
-It is these every day, high level skills that Russell Group universities and employers desire that GCSE Geography can provide.
+It is these high-level skills that Russell Group universities and employers desire that GCSE Geography can provide.
 Geographers come from all walks of life - Michael Jordan, Prince William, and Mother Theresa all studied Geography.
+Careers that Geographers are most likely to follow are cartographers, environmental scientists, urban planners, sustainability consultants, conservation officers, geologists, volcanologists, meteorologists and working in Geographical Information Systems.